dart-archive/pub-dartlang/doc/glossary.markdown

 ### Dependency

 Another package that your package relies on.
-If your package wants to import code from some other package, that package is a dependency.
-Dependencies are specified in your package's pubspec.
+If your package wants to import code from some other package, that package must be a dependency.
+Dependencies are specified in your package's [pubspec](pubspec.html).

 ### Entrypoint

 "Entrypoint" is used to mean two things.
 In the general context of Dart, it is a Dart library that is directly invoked by a Dart implementation.
-When you reference a Dart library in a `<script>` tag, or pass it as a command line argument to the standalone Dart VM, that library is the entrypoint.
-In other words, it's usually the thing that contains `main()`.
+When you reference a Dart library in a `<script>` tag or pass it as a command line argument to the standalone Dart VM, that library is the entrypoint.
+In other words, it's usually the `.dart` file that contains `main()`.

-In the context of pub, an "entrypoint package", or "root package" is the root of a dependency graph.
+In the context of pub, an "entrypoint package" or "root package" is the root of a dependency graph.
 It will usually be an application.
-If your app is using pub, then it will be the entrypoint package when you run it.
-Every other package your app depends on will not be an entrypoint in that context.
+When you run your app, it's the entrypoint package.
+Every other package it depends on will not be an entrypoint in that context.

 A package can be an entrypoint in some contexts and not in others.
 Lets say your app uses a library package A. When you run your app, A is not the entrypoint